team-capex/big-map-archive-api-client/README.md

 - a total file size smaller than 100 GB per record.

 The command option `--data-files` should point to the directory where the files to be uploaded and attached to the new record are located.
 We usually place such a folder in our project directory and name it `upload`.

+### Community

+To publish a record to a community you need to specify the community `slug`.
+Login at `https://<archive_domain_name>`.
+The list of communities you have access to is at the link `https://<archive_domain_name>/api/communities`.
+Look for the value slug, you will need to add this value when publishing a record to the community.
+Example: for the BIG-MAP community the slug is bigmap, for BATTERY2030 the slug is battery2030.

 ## Usage